 ANT 2000 is divided into three Units of four Modules each.
 For each Module, you have lectures to attend, book chapters to read, occasional videos to watch, and additional readings.
 All readings will be posted on Canvas, and all assignments will be submitted through Canvas.
-Assignments will be scanned by anti-plagiarism software.
+Readings are subject to change.

 Specific dates and times follow in the schedule below.
-The schedule and readings are subject to change.